flintlang/flint-2/docs/state_of_flint-2.md

 ##### Imports and Runtime Functions

 ##### Money
-// TODO: Jess
+// TODO: assets
+Currently, two runtime functions for handling money, ```Flint_balanceOf``` and ```Flint_transfer```, are implemented.
+These are wrappers for the functions which handle calls to runtime eWASM functions.
+Although we are fairly confident that the ```Flint_balanceOf_Inner``` function, which calls the eWASM function ```getExternalBalance```, has been implemented correctly, we have found very little documentation describing how money should be transferred in eWASM.
+The current implementation of ```Flint_transfer_Inner``` has been based mainly on the Flint-1 implementation, using the ```call``` function to transfer money, however since we were unable to test the generated eWASM on the testnet, we cannot be sure that our implementation of this function is correct, only that it is validated as correct eWASM.

 #### WASM to eWASM
 // TODO: George

 ## Known Issues
-In addition to the open issues in the github repository, there are a number of other known issues outlined below.
+In addition to the open issues in the Github repository, there are a number of other known issues outlined below.

 ### For-loops
-For-loops are currently unimplemented in both the MoveIR and eWASM compiler.
+For-loops are currently unimplemented in both the Move and eWASM compiler.

 ### Compiler Checks
 // TODO: George

-### MoveIR
+### Move
 #### Dictionaries
+Due to their current implementation, dictionaries are restricted to only having an Address key type.
+In addition to this, the dictionary runtime functions are out of date, as the Move function ```move_to_sender``` is deprecated.

 #### Variable Mangling
-// TOD: George
+// TODO: George

 ### eWASM
 #### Arrays and Dictionaries
+The current implementations of both arrays and dictionaries in the eWASM compiler are fairly limited.
+Arrays (//TODO: explain how arrays are implemented?) are only stack-allocated, and currently only fixed-sized arrays are implemented.
+Dictionaries are represented as a stack-allocated array of structs containing key-value pairs, and are even more limited.
+The key type is currently restricted to only Int, Address and Bool (as the key and index are compared using ```build_int_compare```, and these types are converted to int in LLVM).
+Also, only fixed-sized dictionaries are implemented, and you cannot currently replace a key-value pair in the dictionary, only replace the value corresponding to the key.
+We would suggest a Hashmap as a better implementation of a dictionary in LLVM.

+#### Unimplemented Expressions and Statements
+Currently, not all expression and statement types in the AST are implemented in eWASM, for example range expressions, sequences and do-catch statements.

 ## Likely Problems
 ### Libra Updates
+Libra is (at the time of writing) still in early development, hence is known to update often (and often without documentation), hence changes to Libra are likely to break the Move compiler, resulting in the Flint Move tests no longer passing.
+We would recommend looking at Libra's functional tests for the language, as these will show what they've had to change to keep their own tests passing, which should be a rough guide for fixing any issues.